TheGuildQuest/Guildintern/README.md

 #### Notes

+1. .env file needs to be updated with:
+   - Openai API
+   - Twitter information
-1. For twitter, you need to include
+For twitter, you need to include

 TWITTER_COOKIES='[
   {"key":"auth_token","value":"your_auth_token","domain":".twitter.com"},